+Subjective vitality predicts depression indirectly through experiential avoidance.
 The avoidance of negative thoughts and situations may reduce subjective vitality (Kashdan, Zvolensky & McLeish, 2008).
 On the other hand, decreased vitality may increase avoidance.
 As known, reduced subjective vitality is associated with depression (Ryan et al., 2008).
 Increased avoidance and decreased vitality may lead to worsening depressive symptoms over time.
 As we expected, this study showed that experiential avoidance plays a mediation role between subjective vitality and depressive symptoms.
+Thus, we have reached an important finding that will contribute to explain the working principle of Acceptance and commitment therapy (ACT).

+ACT is one of the third wave of cognitive behavior therapies.
+The primary purpose of ACT is to increase the psychological flexibility of individuals with experiential avoidance.
+ACT interventions change the individual's relationship with internal experiences without interfering with the content of them.
+Subjective vitality may be important, but rather than interventions to increase subjective vitality, importance of interventions for the ability to act in line with one’s values with low vitality.
+With emphasis on experiential avoidance, increasing the psychological flexibility of the therapy provides the treatment of depression (Hayes et al., 2006).
+In ACT, the implementation of acceptance and mindfulness-based interventions as part of the therapy process contributes to understanding the basic assumptions of the clients and encouraging behavioral changes (Hayes et al., 1999).
+As the avoidance ends, psychological flexibility is provided, vitality increases and depressive symptoms are reduced (Levin et al., 2014).

 Individuals may avoid experiences while under stress.
 Although this avoidance provides relief in the short term, it increases the likelihood of avoidance when faced with a stressful situation in the long term.
 Thus, this avoidance becomes permanent, forms a dysfunctional behavior and vitality decreases.
-A study that attempted to explain how experiential avoidance causes increased depressive symptoms is the experimental "white bear" study conducted by Wegner, Schneider, Carter, and White (1987).
+Wegner, Schneider, Carter, and White (1987)’s thought suppression study which is known as the experimental "white bear" study, shows the paradoxical effects of thought suppression.
 In the study, it was observed that when participants who were thinking of a white bear were instructed not to think anymore, thoughts about the bear came as a necessity.
-The augmentation of these unwanted thoughts has been termed the "rebound effect."
-As the individual tries to avoid negative thoughts, emotions, or problems, they are more likely to focus more on thoughts.
-Therefore, this avoidance may lead to increased rumination in depression.
+This study was an example for the ineffectiveness of experiential avoidance strategies to eliminate thoughts such as depressive thoughts.

 It is assumed that behavioral models of depression are characterized by avoidance, withdrawal, and inactivity (Cribb, Moulds, & Carter, 2006).
 Ferster (1973) stated that the dominant use of avoidance behaviors might cause depressive individuals to have a narrowed behavioral repertoire.
 This narrow repertoire is characterized by passivity rather than initiative or action.
 Reluctance may cause inactivity, and inactivity may cause anhedonia.
 In turn, anhedonia may increase reluctance.
 The individual cannot develop the functional behaviors necessary to get out of this vicious circle in depression.

 In treating depression, cognitive-behavioral therapy (CBT) primarily uses behavioral activation to break this vicious circle.
 In behavioral activation, the client begins to implement planned pleasurable activities and feels a change in negative thoughts and emotions.
 Motivation must be provided to combat avoided behavior.
 For this reason, behavioral activation is one of the essential elements of CBT in depression (Türkçapar & Sargın, 2012; Türkçapar, 2007).
-Understanding the mediation role of experiential avoidance in the relationship between subjective vitality and depression may explain the concepts behind therapy approaches, such as CBT and acceptance and commitment therapy (ACT) in the treatment of depression.
+Understanding the mediation role of experiential avoidance in the relationship between subjective vitality and depression may explain the concepts behind therapy approaches, such as CBT and ACT in the treatment of depression.

-ACT is one of the third wave of cognitive behaviour therapies.
-The primary purpose of ACT is to increase the psychological flexibility of individuals with experiential avoidance (Hayes et al., 2006).
-In ACT, the implementation of acceptance and mindfulness-based interventions as part of the therapy process contributes to understanding the basic assumptions of the clients and encouraging behavioral changes (Hayes et al., 1999).
-As the avoidance ends, psychological flexibility is provided, vitality increases and depressive symptoms are reduced.

 The limitations of the study were that the study sample was selected from a community population sample rather than a clinical sample, and therefore it could not be determined whether the participants met the diagnosis of depression.
 Another limitation was that sociodemographic data other than age and gender were not collected.